AguaClara/String-Digester/Report3.md

 Furthermore, the open-cell construction foams exhibited better results than the closed-cell construction foam.
 The closed-cell construction foam built water tension on the basin, and was not able to carry the water as wanted.
 Based on the data collected, the idea of using closed-cell construction foams as string media could be ruled out, and research on open-cell construction foams should be furthered.

-[It's good that all the details of three experiments were provided.
-But you can rearrange them to delete the overlap and emphasis the contrast or the advantages of the updated experiment.
-Also, we expect to see more analysis¸of your result.]

 ## Conclusions
-The team experienced difficulties finding a material for the strings that is both non-biodegradable and will allow the wastewater to stay on the string as it falls over the side of the basin instead of coming off and just falling freely.
+The team at first experienced difficulties finding a material for the strings that is both non-biodegradable and will allow the wastewater to stay on the string as it falls over the side of the basin instead of coming off and just falling freely.
 Experimentation showed that the plastic polymer based string options will not work as a filter media unless somehow altered to make them hydrophilic.
 The stainless steel based strings show more potential but still seem to require some modifications to the design before they will work with any consistency.
-The results from experiments suggest that the team's current path may not lead to a successful design and the team should continue to think on how to address the issue of keeping the water on the string.

-[Explain why that's important to AguaClara.]
+The foams and chains show promise as potential materials for a string digester.
+These materials were able to retain water as it trickled down.
+The blue foam worked exceptionally well as it absorbed water.
+The initial testing done on these materials suggests they could work in the proposed system and make the string digester technology possible.

+Creating a rapid but efficient string digester would be impactful for the future of AguaClara's involvement in wastewater treatment.
+String digesters have the potential to greatly decrease the wastewater processing time and also decrease the organic solutes in the effluent.
+By maximizing potential surface area for the microbes to grow on using strings and sponges, thereby allowing for more microbial digestion of the water, some traditional trickling filter problems would be solved or minimized.
+Effluent from the UASB will require further treatment and the team believes that a string digester could provide the necessary treatment with minimal energy requirements.

 ## Future Work
-Describe your plan of action for the next several weeks of research.
-Detail the next steps for this team.
-How can AguaClara use what you discovered for future projects?
-Your suggestions for challenges for future teams are most welcome.
-Should research in this area continue?

-In the next couple of weeks, the team will

-try to evaluate which of the new options is the best and continue to test if it is viable for it to actually work in a trickling filter

- continue to investigate potential string material that will allow for proper treatment to occur.
-In terms of how exactly the team will do this, more thought and brainstorming is needed.
-One potential avenue would be to inoculate the string with biofilm before putting it in the system with the basin in the hopes that the presence of biofilm will make the surface of the string more hydrophilic and that water will not "fall off" the string.
-If research with the string method continues to not show any promising results, the team may move away from strings and using surface tension.
-A possible alternative method would be using steeply slanted, quite thin plates as the media surface.
-This would use gravity to keep the water on the surface instead of relying on surface tension and cohesion.
-The team still sees the potential for a trickling filter-influenced design for wastewater treatment in a future AguaClara plant, but the inclusion of strings as a media is not yet certain.
+In the next week, the team will work to identify which of the new materials are the most promising for the project's success.
+In terms of how exactly the team will do this, more thought and brainstorming is needed as there are many factors that contribute to what makes a material better than others for the filter.

+Moving forward, the team should do more rigorous testing of the better materials and try to identify properties that best serve the proposed system.
+Following identification of the most feasible material, next semester should focus more on research in the biofilm and wastewater areas using the specific material.
+Specifically, will the selected materials support microbial growth to a degree that the desired level of treatment may be reached?
+Do the strings allow for growth of all the required types of biofilm, do anaerobic and aerobic zones exist?
+These are all questions that should be answered in future research.
+Another aspect of the project that should be further developed is the dispensing system and optimizing the space for maximum digestion capacities.

+The team sees a future for the string digester sub-team, in that there is potential in the current design, but much more research and development is necessary.

 ## Bibliography
 Ali et al. (2017).
 "Identification and Elucidation of the Designing and Operational Issues of Trickling Filter Systems for Wastewater Treatment." *Polish Journal of Environmental Studies.* 26(6), 2431-2444.